Advising Right Now: Helping Freshmen Choose Majors

 As freshmen begin to narrow their major choices, you will probably start getting more questions about the best way to pick a major.
 Your initiative at this time in the semester can help alleviate their stress.

-All freshmen must declare their major by Friday, April 25.
-Every freshman is expected to either declare a major or declare him/herself to be an Undesignated Sophomore by this date.
-Students should meet with advisors to select their major and sign the Course Selection form (available for download on the Class of 2017 site as a PDF document) by April 25.
+Every freshman is expected to have declared either a major or declared him/herself to be an Undesignated Sophomore by April 25.
+Students should have met with advisors to complete the Course Selection form (available for download on the Class of 2017 site as a PDF document) by April 25.